KittenHero/Pillars-of-Nesium/docs/Pillars of Nesium/1. Design/2. Stage Design/Stage Mechanics.md

-## Core Level Mechanics
+## Checkpoints
-### Primary Checkpoint
+### Primary Checkpoint / "Save Point"
 **Appearance**: Fountain
-At the checkpoint, the player can Rest, which activates the checkpoint.
+- [ ] *Player can Rest at save point*: At the save point, the player can Rest, which activates the save point.
 Doing so causes the following to occur:
-- Restores the Guardian Spirit
+	- [ ] Replenishes HPP1
-- Respawns all Enemies
+	- [ ] Respawns all Enemies
-- The Nomad respawns at the most recently used checkpoint on Death
+	- [ ] The Nomad respawns at the most recently used checkpoint on Death
-- Plays the Rest Theme until the player leaves the area
+	- [ ] Plays the Rest Theme until the player leaves the area
+	- [ ] Changes animation

-### Secondary Checkpoint
+### Secondary Checkpoint / "Checkpoint"
 Appearance: None
 At certain points, secondary checkpoints are placed.
 When the player's position needs to be reset, for example after fallinginto a pit hazard, the secondary checkpoint is used.
+- [x] Player position reset to checkpoint when taking Reset damage.

 ## Other Features
 ### Fishing Spot